marceltectonica/migration-nb/README.md

 ## How it works

-The script reads blog.csv file.
+The script reads data.csv file.
 Parses the data and send the information to Nation Builder.

 The importer script stores all ids of new posts created into a file called imports.js